defndaines/eiga/pedestal/README.md

 # Eiga

-REST-like interface to the Eiga reviews data, using [Pedestal](https://github.com/pedestal/pedestal)
+Web service interface to the Eiga reviews data, using [Pedestal](https://github.com/pedestal/pedestal)

+## Current Status

+I've only defined the routing scheme for this project, but have not wired in any handling or database code.

 ## Getting Started